cowprotocol/docs/docs/cow-protocol/tutorials/hook-dapp/hook-dapp.md

 | <img alt="Demo" src="/img/tutorials/hooks-store.png" width="300"/> | <img alt="Demo" src="/img/tutorials/hooks-store-list.png" width="300"/> |
 |-----|----|

-**Hook Dapp (hook decentralized application)** - is an application that allows you to conveniently program an order to perform any action before and/or after the swap.
+**Hook dApp** - is an application that allows you to conveniently program an order to perform any action before or after a swap.

-In the CoW Swap interface you can find several hook options for different tasks, for example you can claim the GNO from the Gnosis validators before the swap.
-Or you can build an arbitrary call using "Build your own hook" dapp, where you can specify a call to some smart-contract.
+In the CoW Swap interface you can find several hooks for different tasks.
+For example, you can claim GNO from Gnosis validators before your swap.
+You can also specify an arbitrary call to a smart contract before or after your swap using the "Build your own hooks" dApp.

 But that's not all.
 You can also develop your own application that will install a hook in CoW Swap!
-For this purpose, there is a mechanism of custom applications based on [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+For this purpose, there is a custom application based on [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).

 In order to add a custom hook, you need to:
- - click "add Pre/Post-Hook Action"
+ - Click "add Pre/Post-Hook Action"
- - go to "My Custom Hooks" tab
+ - Go to "My Custom Hooks" tab
- - paste a URL of the hook dapp
+ - Paste a URL of the hook dApp

-> CoW Hooks are still in development process!
-The feature is not enabled in production environment yet.
+> CoW Hooks are still under development!
+The feature is not enabled in tbe production environment just yet.
-> You can test in https://barn.cow.fi.
+> You can test CoW Hooks at https://barn.cow.fi.

 <img alt="Demo" src="/img/tutorials/hooks-store-custom-hooks.png" width="300"/>

-## How to develop CoW Hook Dapps
+## How to develop CoW Hook dApps

-CoW Hook Dapp is a web application that communicates with CoW Swap using [post-messages](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
+CoW Hook dApp is a web application that communicates with CoW Swap using [post-messages](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).
-For your convenience there is a npm library [`@cowprotocol/hook-dapp-lib`](https://www.npmjs.com/package/@cowprotocol/hook-dapp-lib) which provides everything necessary.
+For your convenience there is a npm library [`@cowprotocol/hook-dapp-lib`](https://www.npmjs.com/package/@cowprotocol/hook-dapp-lib) which provides everything necessary to get started with your hook dApp development.

 ### Install